 It’s fast, simple, and effective.
 It can be done alone, or it can be done at the end of your regular workout.

 |Number of sets||Number of repetitions|

-Here its start to be interesting.
-What if you have only few minutes time, but you feel like you can handle more that just 50 reps of swings?
-Then that is perfect solution for you to try.
+Another great way to use swings is in conjunction with pushups.
+If you have only a few minutes per day, but you feel like you can handle more than just 50 reps of swings.

 |Number of sets||Number of KB swings||Number of push-ups||Rest time|

 |4||20 reps||20 reps||–|

 Of course, you could modify that from different angles.

 - You could mix and match with reps, and stay with flat 10 reps for 5 sets each.
 This way you have one more set, and a little bit more time to rest.

 - You could blast 50 swings as your first choice and then follow by doing 50 push-ups.
 This will have lower intensity but is the same volume in a week anyway.